campjs/campjs-ix/source/call-for-papers/index.md

 backgroundPositionMobile: -130px 0;
 ---

 CampJS call for papers is now open!
 We are looking for both talks and workshops!
 This year, CampJS runs from 10-13th August at Koonjewarre, QLD.

 <a class="btn btn-primary btn-lg" href="https://docs.google.com/forms/d/e/1FAIpQLSfGGf4jZLf4SQNBljGxdxqtOZ7XR_sd4xFSoeZ8qpCJfMeY2A/viewform">Submit a talk/workshop</a>

 Submissions close midnight 29th April 2018.
 You will hear back from us before 1st June.

-# The conference format
+# The (un)conference format

 Out in the wilderness, CampJS is a very laid back atmosphere and is a great opportunity for first time speakers!